 Walking through the main gates at Potawatomi Zoo in South Bend reveals a sanctuary for nature lovers.

 Wallabies hop across open, grassy spaces.
 Spider monkeys move gracefully from tree to tree.
 Okapi enjoy a delicious helping of leaves.
 Lions roar.
 Sights and sounds abound in a family friendly environment with 400 hundred-plus animals.
-Find out more about what you can experience at Indiana's first zoo.

 Get to Know the Potawatomi Zoo